 - Provision of specialist equipment:

 We can support venues with the provision of speciality equipment such as tennis wheelchairs.
-We have partnered with ROMA Sport to develop an adaptable and affordable wheelchair which we hope will enable us to open up the sport to more people.

 Through our partnership with Zsig, we have developed a Tennis Foundation Adapted Equipment Bag’ containing a whole range of items to enable you to put on tennis sessions adapted for disabled people.
+Click here to apply for equipment bag

 We support venues with grants to assist them in putting on disability-specific sessions.
 We have specific support for tennis clubs available – just get in touch with us via email to get things started!